Manage users, groups, and roles with SCIM

 ### Key differences

-* Who should use it: Users are best for interactive, one-off admin actions; service accounts are best for automation and integrations (CI/CD, provisioning tools).
+* Who should use it: Users are best for interactive, one-off admin actions.
+Service accounts are best for automation and integrations (CI/CD, provisioning tools).

-* Credentials: Users send username and API key for Basic auth; service accounts send only an API key (no username) for Basic auth.
+* Credentials: Users send username and API key for Basic auth.
+Service accounts send only an API key (no username) for Basic auth.
 For Bearer auth, send only the API key in the header (no username).

 * Scope and permissions: Use an API key from an instance or organization admin user, or from an [organization-scoped service account](/platform/hosting/iam/service-accounts/#organization-scoped-service-accounts).
-Keys from [team-scoped service accounts](/platform/hosting/iam/service-accounts/#team-scoped-service-accounts) cannot authenticate to the SCIM API.
+Keys from [team-scoped service accounts](/platform/hosting/iam/service-accounts/#team-scoped-service-accounts) can't authenticate to the SCIM API.
 Service accounts that use SCIM are organization-scoped and headless, which supports clearer audit trails for automation.

-* Where to get credentials: Users copy their API key from User Settings; organization-scoped service account keys are in the organization dashboard under the **Service account** tab.
+* Where to get credentials: Users copy their API key from User Settings.
+Organization-scoped service account keys are in the organization dashboard under the **Service account** tab.

 ### Bearer token